path-cc/path-cc.github.io/nairr.md

 ## What is PATh?

-The [Partnership to Advance Throughput Computing (PATh) project](https://path-cc.io/) is funded by the NSF to advance High Throughput Computing (HTC) and its impact on research.
+[PATh](https://path-cc.io/) is funded by the NSF to advance High Throughput Computing (HTC) and its impact on research.
 PATh brings together two entities with a strong history of supporting dHTC-enabled research: CHTC and the OSG Consortium to address the needs of the rapidly growing community of faculty and students who are embracing these technologies and services to advance their research.

 [Learn more about PATh resources.](https://path-cc.io/about/)